etherealvisage/cpsc301/docs/final_writeup.md

 integrate it with the rest of the project.

-Mocha's greatest shortcoming was its lack of support for loading fixtures as a means of putting the database into a known state before undertaking tests, meaning that we had to develop our own fixture-loading framework.
-This imposed challenges of its own --- our initial implementation had the testing framework interfacing directly with the database to load fixture data, which resulted in errors occurring at irregular intervals relating to database file write lock contention between the test and server processes.
+Mocha's greatest shortcoming was its lack of support for loading fixtures as a means of putting the database into a known state before undertaking tests.
+This in turn forced us to develop our own fixture-loading framework, which imposed challenges of its own.
+Our initial implementation had the testing framework interfacing directly with the database to load fixture data, which resulted in errors occurring at irregular intervals relating to database file write lock contention between the test and server processes.
 This was all the more aggravating given the assurances provided by the